 I am a Senior Research Associate at the Judge Business School, University of Cambridge.
 My research specialises in labour economics, organisational economics, and behavioural economics and has been published in journals such as the Proceedings of the National Academy of Sciences, the American Economic Journal, and the Journal of the European Economic Association.
-My policy analysis has been featured in the London School of Economics’ Middle East Centre Blog.
+My policy analysis has been featured in the London School of Economics’ Middle East Centre Blog and the Washington Institute for Near East Policy.
 I hold a PhD in economics from the University of Zurich and have previously held posts at Yale University and the University of California at Berkeley.

 Cooperation and Trust

 I am interested in the foundations of human cooperation and trust.
 I investigate experimentally how reputation moderates trustworthiness (Eyes are on us; Disrupting the prefrontal cortex), how ex-ante Long-Term Commitment can signal trustworthiness, whether the passing of time decreases trustworthiness (The Persistent Power of Promises), and how, in organizational settings, growth and the degree of centralization can influence cooperation and efficiency (Growing Groups; The Unrealized Value of Centralization).